Raised Bed Drip Irrigation Kit Buying Guide

 Once you have answered the questions in Step 1 we recommend creating a sketch of your project area.
 We have found that a sketch helps to visualize the area and ensures that you have not overlooked any details, which may result in not ordering enough parts or incorrect parts the first time.
 We have enclosed a sample sketch of a project to show the details that you want to provide in your sketch.

-Step 3: Using your information to choose the right kit.
+Step 3: Use your information to choose the right kit.

 Now that you have gathered your information and created a sketch of your project area it is time to use that information to choose the best raised bed kit for you.
 Below is a chart that lists the quantities of important items in each of our raised bed kits.
 Start in column 1 and work your way to the right by choosing the quantity that best matches your results.
 When you have finished with each column look to find the kit that best matches your needs.